microsoft/datashaper/javascript/schema/docs/schema.api.md

     resources: Resource[];
 }

-// Warning: (ae-missing-release-tag) "Dataset" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DataTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface Dataset extends Resource {
+export interface DataTable extends Resource {
-    codebook?: Codebook;
     columns?: number;
     data?: any;
     encoding?: string;